 Management is responsible for the implementation of agreed audit recommendations, and internal audit undertakes periodic follow up reviews to ensure such recommendations have been implemented.

-The Group Risk and Audit Committee also advises the Corporation on the appointment of internal and independent auditors and their remuneration for both audit and non-audit work as well as reporting annually to the Corporation.
+The Group Risk and Audit Committee also advises the Corporation on appointing internal and independent auditors and their remuneration for audit and non-audit work and reporting annually to the Corporation.